Skip to main content

 For years, sports fans used VPNs to bypass blackouts.
 Connect to a server in a different city, appear to be outside the blackout zone, watch your game.
 Simple.

 Not anymore.
 Streaming services have invested heavily in VPN detection.
-MLB.tv, ESPN+, and NFL Sunday Ticket now use sophisticated fingerprinting to detect and block VPN connections.
-When you connect through a known VPN IP address, you get blocked before the stream even starts.
+When you connect through a known VPN IP address, the session can get challenged before the stream even starts.

 VPNs worked because they changed your IP address.
 But modern detection goes deeper.
 Services now analyze browser fingerprints, WebRTC leaks, DNS requests, and connection patterns.
 A VPN changes one signal.
 It leaves dozens of others intact.